spencertipping/phi/dev/applicative.md

 Cons:

-- Less predictable lifetimes for interpreted/quoted things unless we have a concatenative -> concatenative recompiler to clear stuff early
+- Less predictable lifetimes for interpreted/quoted things unless we have a concatenative -> concatenative recompiler to clear stuff early (which we will if we're compiling to a register-based backend)